DeustoDatacom/BDAP/datavis.md

 ::: notes

-gaphic variables than can be used are limited, a reduction is required.
+Graphic variables than can be used are limited, a reduction is required.

 Once the most important attributes/variables for the desired insight have been identified, the selection of marks and channels should ensure that they are encoded with the highest ranked.